skylafalls/fg-video-reviews/2025/12/vid-1.md

 One thing I have a slight problem with is that I don't see the Joshua ball actually jumping up and down.
 It's just the A.E. version, although considering the power, I can understand.

-Also, why is "Jump" and "Heat" captialized?
+Also, why is "Jump" and "Heat" capitalized?
 Some of the captializations are weird, but not enough to actually affect its rating.

 Oooh, now level 5 is where the layers show up, which I personally don't think fits in a video where you jump up and down so quickly you obliterate the entire A_0 (those who know).
 But that's my opinions.
 The layers are still pretty good regardless.